JackieCalapristi/jackiecalapristi.github.io/README.md

-## Welcome to my personal portfolio site
+# Welcome to Jackie Calapristi's Portfolio Website

-This site showcases some personal projects, open source projects and professional work I've done.
-It was made using react, react hooks (to manage the state of the open/close mobile menu for now :)) and styled-components.
+This website showcases some of my personal projects, open source projects, and professional work I've done.
+It was made using Vite, React, Typescript, and Styled Components.
 It has continuous deployment set up with Netlify.
 Enjoy!